 King Edward Villa

-Kingsway has a new castle in King Edward Villa: a 77-unit concrete-over-wood frame building in one of Vancouver’s most vibrant neighbourhoods.
+Kingsway has a new castle in King Edward Villa: a 77-unit wood frame over concrete building in one of Vancouver’s most vibrant neighbourhoods.
 The teams behind this energy efficient multi-family apartment building are GBL Architects and Performance Construction, both of whom are combining their expertise to design and build a truly landmark project.

 Built under the City of Vancouver’s Secured Market Rental Housing Policy, Innotech supplied and installed large assemblies of Tilt + Turn Windows , Fixed Windows and Terrace Swing Doors for the Rental 100 development.
 Innotech windows and doors were selected primarily because of their energy efficiency (air tightness), acoustical performance and overall durability.